Melvin-Yellow-Projects/Project-Fort/README.md

 - **Week 5 (November 16, 2020): Version 1.0 Multiplayer and Build**
 	- Gameplay
+		- [ ] server client relationship
+		- [ ] some built in maps or simply be able to transfer map over client
 		- [ ] water cells
 		- [ ] archer
 		- [ ] forts spawn units
+		- [ ] rivers edges
+		- [ ] Day / Night Cycle
 	- Graphics
 		- [ ] piece model updates
 		- [ ] can pick up an invisible instance of the piece when creating a path
 		- [ ] water graphics
+		- [ ] sun/moon counter
+		- [ ] UI to show how much movement is left above the piece
 	- Sound
 		- [ ] sounds
 		- [ ] drum for piece movement
 	- Quality of Life
 		- [ ] refactoring
 		- [ ] comments
+	- Other
+		- [ ] create a 1 second video collection starting from November 1st

 ### Future Dates & Features